 For this recipe I used the vanilla cheesecake base from my Craftsy class.
 The lemon curd is a lovely addition to the creamy cheesecake and gives it a wonderful look.
 It is pretty enough to serve as is, but you could also add one of the fruit sauces we make in the class as well.

 In a stand mixer, beat the cream cheese on medium speed with the paddle attachment for about 1 minute.
 Scrape down the sides and mix for another 30 seconds.
-Add the sugar and mix for about 1 minute.
+Add the sugar and corn starch and mix for about 1 minute.
 Add the sour cream.
 Add the eggs one at a time, scraping down the sides after each.
 Add the vanilla, lemon juice and salt.
 Mix for 30 seconds.

 Pour the cheesecake mixture onto the cooled crust.
 Place the cheesecake in the oven on a cookie sheet that has about a 1/4-inch hot water in it.
 This will help the cheesecake bake evenly and have a silky texture.
 Bake for about an hour or until it is just set in the middle.
 Meanwhile, make the lemon curd.

 Whisk together the lemon juice, sugar, yolks, and salt.
 Add the butter and set over a double boiler.